 - Another type of cultural work

-You may also list keywords or fields related to the project and its themes on the form.
+You may also list on the form keywords or fields related to the project and its themes.

 Fill in the working title.

-Applicants’ summaries and descriptions of their bold initiatives are important in the evaluation of the applications.
-The Foundation may use applicants’ titles, summaries and their particular definition of ‘boldness’ in the Foundation’s communications (for example, on its website), and these sections will be published if the grant is awarded.
+Applicants’ summaries are important in the evaluation of the applications – the summary is usually the first section the evaluator reads from the application.
+The Foundation may use applicants’ titles and summaries in the Foundation’s communications (for example, on its website), and these sections will be published if the grant is awarded.

 The applicant must provide a brief description of the duration of the project and its timetable on the application form.